M&A Negotiation Tactics Every Business Owner Should Know Before Selling

 The structure of your M&A deal determines not just how much you receive, but when you receive it and what risks you retain post-closing.
 Smart sellers focus as much attention on structure as they do on headline price.

 Asset versus stock sales represent a fundamental structural choice with significant implications.
 Stock sales typically provide cleaner exits for sellers but may limit buyers' tax benefits.
-Asset sales can complicate the transaction but often provide buyers with better liability protection.
+On the other hand, asset sales can complicate the transaction but often provide buyers with better liability protection.
 Understanding your buyer's preference and the reasoning behind it helps you negotiate more effectively.

 Escrow arrangements deserve careful attention.
 While buyers legitimately need protection against unknown liabilities, excessive escrow amounts or extended release periods can significantly impact your net proceeds.
 Negotiate for reasonable caps based on actual risk exposure rather than arbitrary percentages.